 Preventive Care Can Make a Difference

 Our pets tend to give us the silent treatment when it comes to their health.
-Because they are unable to tell us when they have an ache or a pain, it’s up to us to look for tell-tale signs that may indicate an issue.
+Because they are unable to tell us when they have an ache or a pain, it’s up to us to look for tell-tale signs that may indicate an issue has developed.

 Simple routine care measures can help maintain your companion’s well-being and help to promote a long and healthy life.

 1. Bi-Annual Exams

 Dr. Cori Gross, a veterinarian in Seattle, Wash., says one of the most important things you can do for your pet is to make sure he gets routine veterinary examinations.
 “It’s all about taking preventative measures,” she explains.
 “You want to make sure you catch any potential problems early; that way it’s less expensive to care for your pets in the long run.”

 During a bi-annual exam, your veterinarian will conduct a complete physical exam to check your pet’s health condition from nose to tail.
 They will evaluate everything from your pet’s heart and breathing to their ears, mouth and skin during this process.
 In addition to the examination, your veterinarian may recommend the following: